wp-plugins/foundationtables/readme.txt

 **One, Two, Three, Four, Five, Six Columns**

 WordPress makes editing page content a snap.
 Even the rich-text editor's table tools are pretty good.
-But if you're using a [FOUNDATION] (http://foundation.zurb.com/ "The most advanced responsive front-end framework in the world") theme, wouldn't it be killer to take advantage of the responsive styles pioneered by [Zurb] (http://foundation.zurb.com/ "Foundation is by Zurb")?
+But if you're using a [FOUNDATION](http://foundation.zurb.com/ "The most advanced responsive front-end framework in the world") theme, wouldn't it be killer to take advantage of the responsive styles pioneered by [Zurb](http://foundation.zurb.com/ "Foundation is by Zurb")?
 This plugin, FoundationTables integrates these row/column/pad classes to greatly cut down on your need for rewriting table styles and responsive media queries.

 * Add as many tables to your page as needed